Even if You Weren’t a Country Music Fan, You May Remember the Beauties of Hee Haw!

 Country music being a main theme on the show, often popular current country music stars were featured, usually singing their latest hit.
 Fixtures and hosts of Hee Haw, Roy Clark and Buck Owens appeared on the show weekly

-The, one-time, popular variety show, Hee Haw, featured countless country music greats and stars including, Roy Clark, Buck Owens, Johnny Cash, Loretta Lynn, Dolly Parton and, the recently, late Mel Tillis.
+The one-time popular variety show Hee Haw featured countless country music greats and stars including, Roy Clark, Buck Owens, Johnny Cash, Loretta Lynn, Dolly Parton and Mel Tillis.
 The list literally goes on and on!
 Minnie Pearl also made her share of appearances with her famous hats with the dangling price tags, but she could not compare to the allure of the “Hee Haw Honeys!”

 Hee Haw’s appeal, however, was not just limited to the farmer demographic.
 Let’s not discount the genuine talent that was showcased, but it is too blatant to ignore that the show’s success was also largely thanks to those sexy farm girls.
 I bet more than a few city fellas would have gladly traded places with one of those goofy hillbillies for the chance to be in a cornfield with one of those girls!
 The show was popular across the country; from New York City to California; even attracting the socially, elite acting community.
 Hee Haw’s popularity crossed all demographic lines.
 It was being viewed by both younger and older audiences as well as all ethnicities and religions.
 No matter what the demographic, beauty sells!